AnujaGaikwad/Python-/README.md

 Python Tutorial
+Practice Python Programs.
-Pratice Set programs of python performed by me.
+Pratice Set problems of Python programs performed by me.
-By completing the outlined Python programming course, I leaned a wide range of foundational and advanced concepts in Python programming.
+By completing the outlined Python programming course, I learned a wide range of foundational and advanced concepts in Python programming.
 Here’s a breakdown of what you can learn from each chapter and project:

 ### Learning Outcomes